Your Community - Blog

 1. Establish Criteria for Choosing a Church

 Determine your values.
 Write them down, and weigh what is most important to you more heavily than what is least important.
 Be honest about what you want in a church; don't just make a list of the things you think you are supposed to care about.
-Just don't make your preferences more important than the essentials!
+But don't make your preferences more important than the essentials!
 Choose traits you want to be true of your church home.

 Here are some things to think about as you decide what’s important to you: